akashpatel29/SQL-Interview-Questions/README.md

 # What is Denormalization?
 DeNormalization is a technique used to access the data from higher to lower normal forms of database.
 It is also process of introducing redundancy into a table by incorporating data from the related tables.

-# What is a stored procedure?
+# What is a stored-procedure?
 A Stored Procedure is a collection or a group of T-SQL statements.
 Stored Procedures are a precompiled set of one or more statements that are stored together in the database.
 They reduce the network load because of the precompilation.
 We can create a Stored Procedure using the "Create proc" statement.

 # Why we use Stored Procedure